 Sunday, December 31 2017 @ Union (Los Angeles)

-NYE 2017, UNION is proud to present four rooms/two floors of quality Techno and House featuring four hosts, each bringing their own unique sound and vision to the legendary nightclub formerly known as Jewel’s Catch One.
+NYE 2017, UNION is proud to present four rooms/two floors of quality Techno and House featuring five hosts, each bringing their own unique sound and vision to the legendary nightclub formerly known as Jewel’s Catch One.
 Attendees will be treated to Funktion-One and Void Acoustics sound, eight separate bars, gourmet food, vendors, immersive visual art and air conditioning throughout.
 This will also be an all-night affair (8PM to 8AM) with the bar reopening at 6AM.

 .: ROOM 1 :.
 SCI+TEC 10 Year Anniversary

 Phuture / AFRO ACID – Chicago

 Cocoon Recordings – NYC

 .: ROOM 2 :.
 DEEP LA Takeover

 The Do Lab / The Space in Between

 DJ BIG CEE